Raels24/hotel_app/README.md

   <h2>Why use hotel_app</h2>

-  -Free
+  - Free

-  -Easy to use
+  - Easy to use

-  -Good preformance
+  - Good preformance